rjordell/Pokemon-Like-RPG/README.md

 ```
 The Pokemon class has various stats that can change as it is attacked, levels up, etc. The Player and NPC classes inherit from the Person class.
 Both players and NPCs can have up to 5 Pokemon on a team.
 Players can catch Pokemon and add them to the team.
 Both Players and NPCs can command Pokemon to perform moves.
 Pokemon can attack each other, gain experience, level up, lose and gain health, and have a custom name.
 Only NPCs can start battles with the player character.

- > ## Phase III
- > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on week 8 during lab time.
- > * Before the meeting you should perform a sprint plan like you did in Phase I.
- > * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
-Previous versions of the README file should still be visible through your commit history.
->
-> During the meeting with your reader you will discuss:
- > * How effective your last sprint was (each member should talk about what they did)
- > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- > * Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- > * What tasks you are planning for this next sprint.

  > ## Final deliverable